johnmyleswhite/johnmyleswhite.com/_posts/2012-12-02-the-state-of-statistics-in-julia.md

 ### The DataFrames Package

 The [DataFrames]() package provides data structures for working with tabular data in Julia.
-At a minimum, this means that DataFrames provides tools for dealing with individual columns of missing data, which are called `DataVec`&#8216;s.
-A collection of `DataVec`&#8216;s allows one to build up a `DataFrame`, which provides a tabular data structure like that used by R's `data.frame` type.
+At a minimum, this means that DataFrames provides tools for dealing with individual columns of missing data, which are called `DataVec`'s.
+A collection of `DataVec`'s allows one to build up a `DataFrame`, which provides a tabular data structure like that used by R's `data.frame` type.

 {% highlight julia %}
 julia> load("DataFrames")